naufaldymanggala/100Hires-Requirements/Playbook.md

 ---
 ## 3. Original Ideas Not Found in These Sources
 - **"Content Expiration Dates" System:**
 We should set a formal expiration review date on every piece of AI-produced content at creation time.
-Most playbooks say "refresh content," but nobody builds it into the production workflow as a default step.
 When a piece hits its expiration date, it automatically enters a review queue.
 This prevents the slow rot of outdated AI content that quietly kills topical authority.
 - **AI Content "Source Injection" Protocol:**
 Before AI writes anything, we should feed it with primary sources like our own data, a customer interview transcript, an internal report.
-The AI uses your facts, not the internet's recycled facts.
+The AI uses our facts, not the internet's recycled facts.
 This solves the "copycat content" problem Ryan Law identifies.
 - **Persona-Locked Prompting:**
 Instead of generic prompts, we should create a locked "author persona" prompt, including our brand's real opinions, known positions, and tone used for every content piece.
 This creates consistency across AI-produced content that makes our brand feel recognizable, not robotic.
 ---